 Just north of the city is Edinburgh's port, a place brimming with seafaring history and undergoing a slow revival after years of postwar neglect.
 It may not be as pristine as much of modern-day Edinburgh, but there are plenty of cobbled streets, dockside buildings, and bobbing boats to capture your imagination.
-Here along the lowest reaches of the Water of Leith (the river that flows through town), you'll find plenty of shops, pubs, and restaurants.
-Leith’s major attraction is the former royal yacht, Britannia, moored outside the huge Ocean Terminal shopping mall.
-Reach Leith by walking down Leith Street and Leith Walk, from the east end of Princes Street (20 to 30 minutes), or take Lothian Bus 22 (Britannia Ocean Drive, Leith).
+Here along the lowest reaches of the Water of Leith (the river that flows through town), you'll find an ever-growing array of modish shops, pubs, and restaurants.
+Leith’s major attraction is the Royal Yacht Britannia, moored outside the huge Ocean Terminal shopping mall.
+You can reach Leith from the center by walking down Leith Walk from the east end of Princes Street (20 to 30 minutes)—or, better yet, walk along the beautiful Water of Leith (a great way to forget you're in a capital city).
+Alternatively, take Lothian Bus 22.

 Not everyone has the courage to explore these macabre destinations.
 Do you?More